edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ### Secure Connections

 As stated earlier,  this ADR is dependent on the  [**Secret Provider for All**](TBD) ADR to provide a common Secret Provider for all Edgex Services to access their secrets.
-Once this is available, the MessageBus connection can be secured via the following configurable authentications modes which follows the implementation for secure MQTT Export and secure MQTT Trigger used in Application Services.
+Once this is available, the MessageBus connection can be secured via the following configurable client authentications modes which follows similar implementation for secure MQTT Export and secure MQTT Trigger used in Application Services.

-- **none** - No authentication used
+- **none** - No authentication
 - **usernamepassword** - Username & password authentication.
-CA Cert used in conjunction if it exists in the Secret Provider.
 - **clientcert** - Client certificate and key for authentication.
-CA Cert used in conjunction if it exists in the Secret Provider.
-- **cacert** - CA Certificate only, i.e. just a TLS enabled connection

-The secrets specified for the above options are pulled from the `Secret Provider` using the configured `SecretPath`.
-If the `cacert` secret exists along with the secrets for one of the other modes, it will be used in conjunction to enable a TLS connection in addition to the other mode.
+- The secrets specified for the above options are pulled from the `Secret Provider` using the configured `SecretPath`.

 How the secrets are injected into the `Secret Provider` is out of scope for this ADR and covered in the [**Secret Provider for All**](TBD) ADR.

-> *Note: It has been decide the TLS connections are not required for on box service to service communications.
-This includes Device Service to Broker to App Service.
-The configuration will still support certificates for those deployments that feel certificates are needed, but will not be used by default EdgeX deployment.*

 ## Consequences